Cloud Computing: Where Payroll has a Silver Lining

 On Cloud Nine

-As a small business owner in New Zealand, your passion for what you do is what made you become an entrepreneur in the first place.
+As a small business owner in Australia, your passion for what you do is what made you become an entrepreneur in the first place.
 We all know that the first 5 years of a building a business is precarious and filled with threats.
 It can often mean working 7 days a week, every month of the year.
 In order to truly succeed in business, you’ve got to have a good life-work balance, and even small business owners still want to go on vacation, travel to grow your business, or just simply leave the office once in a while to recharge.
 As I’ve mentioned above, one of the biggest advantages of cloud computing is being able to tap into your data from anywhere in the world.
 This goes for payroll too!

 Making Payroll Pay-off!

 It’s unanimous: most small business owners hate the hassle of doing payroll, and many outsource the work to accountants.
 But if you want to be really hands-on, knowing where every cent of your money is going, it really is best to do it yourself, in house.
 These days everything from bank transactions to petty cash can be handled by digital systems, which is why more and more companies are moving their payroll operations to…the cloud.
 And why not?
 Give your computers a break by letting the network of computers that run the cloud manage your applications.
 All you need is a web browser and the right program and away you go.
 You give your hardware, your software, and yourself a break by using cloud computing.
-It’s not all the mysterious – you’re probably using some form of cloud computing right now: Hotmail, Gmail, and the ever-popular Google Docs are all based in the cloud, so you know the benefits of it first-hand!
+It’s not all that mysterious – you’re probably using some form of cloud computing right now: Hotmail, Gmail, and the ever-popular Google Docs are all based in the cloud, so you know the benefits of it first-hand!
 You log in to your Web email account from your laptop, tablet, or phone and your software and storage for your account doesn’t exist on any of your devices – it’s in the cloud!

 Pros and…more Pros!